Horia-Branchu/V2X/DOCUMENTATION.md

 **Output:** `None`

 **What it does:**
-Sets up internal state: dummy observation/action sizes (for future RL), a cache of emergency-vehicle IDs, per-step log events, and a running counter of successful yield maneuvers.
+Sets up internal state: a cache of emergency-vehicle IDs, per-step log events, and a running counter of successful yield maneuvers.
 Uses constants:
 - `PRIORITY_TYPE`: vehicle type treated as emergency (e.g. `"emergency"`).
 - `RETURN_DISTANCE`: distance after which cars return to normal lane-change behavior.
 - `LANE_FREE_DIST`: local clearance to consider a target lane “free enough”.